Are you accredited?

 Do you teach reading, writing, and math?

-Our role:
+Our role

-• Help maintain academic momentum
+Help maintain consistency and academic progress

-Your role:
+Your role

 How do you ensure my child is meeting academic expectations?

-• Monthly review by a licensed teacher
+Quarterly progress reviews by a licensed teacher

-• Optional parent meetings
+Optional parent meetings as needed

 Enrollment Policies & Financial Questions